 Programmatic Parties and Local Politics

-Do programmatic parties matter for local politics?
-This paper argues that anticipated electoral pressures can push local politicians from strong, programmatic parties to govern the same as those from non-programmatic parties.
-Specifically, I show that when programmatic politicians expect to be sanctioned for visible actions, this can lead to linkage switching, where politicians who initially campaign using programmatic strategies prioritize non-programmatic strategies in office.
-I support this claim with evidence from a regression discontinuity design, which estimates the effect of electing a mayor from Brazil's Workers' Party (PT), a programmatic party in a weak, non-programmatic party system.
+Do programmatic parties matter at the local level?
+This paper demonstrates that anticipated electoral pressures can lead local politicians from programmatic parties to resemble those from non-programmatic parties.
+Specifically, I show that when politicians expect to be sanctioned for visible actions, this can lead to linkage switches, where politicians who campaign using programmatic strategies prioritize non-programmatic strategies in office.
+I support this argument with evidence from Brazil, where the Workers' Party (PT) stands out as a strong, programmatic party in an otherwise weak and non-programmatic party system.
 Using a regression discontinuity design, I demonstrate that PT mayors prioritize visible policies in office, even when those policies are inconsistent with the party's programmatic orientation.
-The semi-automated text analysis of campaign platforms shows that PT candidates initially campaign on programmatic appeals, but emphasize pork when seeking re-election, and the qualitative analysis of internal party documents illustrates that the party has historically perceived tensions between its programmatic and electoral goals.
+The semi-automated text analysis of campaign platforms shows that PT candidates initially campaign on programmatic appeals, but emphasize pork when seeking re-election; and internal party documents illustrate that party leaders are cognizant of the tensions between the party’s programmatic and electoral goals.

 Visibility and Local Electoral Accountability

 Recent waves of decentralization and local democratization reforms have placed unprecedented power in the hands of directly elected local governments in developing countries, but it remains unclear how citizens use local elections to hold politicians accountable.
 Contrary to the expectation that citizens are more informed at the local level, I show that proximity only provides voters access to information about visible actions and outcomes.
 This leads voters to reward incumbents for visible actions, such as infrastructure projects and capital purchases, but not actions that align with their stated preferences, including spending on health care and education.
 I support this claim with evidence from Brazilian municipalities, including fine-grained budgetary data, electoral results from 2000-2012, and an original database of municipal election surveys.